Archives by date

 Dreams We Must Loathe

 As the Man attempts to walk the narrow line separating blind optimism and consuming despair, he uses his dreams and memories to keep him situated on the difficult path of realistic survival.
-The combination of the will to survive and unavoidable despondency yields a certain type of recollection of memory.

 “Discipline and Pianist: Foucault and the Genealogy of the Etude”